Is there something you’ve been wanting to do, become, or have but you can never make it happen? Could the Inner Critic be holding you back?

 The Inner Critic, with its negative self-talk, often makes us hide and avoid many things in life and contributes to concerns like procrastination and deeper emotional issues like anxiety and depression.

-My approach as an Inner Critic Coach relies heavily on developing Self Leadership, along with developing mindfulness, compassion and resilience building skills.
+My approach as a Trauma-Informed Inner Critic Coach relies heavily on developing Self Leadership, along with developing mindfulness, compassion and resilience building skills.
 What does all that mean?

 Through a Self Leadership Coaching approach, one that focuses on your own inner world and inner life, you will come to know, understand and appreciate the role the Inner Critic has played in your life.